ktor-doc-jp/ktor-doc-jp/pages/features/authentication.md

 ```

 Both authentication methods have a mandatory `validate` callback and must generate a Principal from given a `UserPasswordCredential`
 or null for invalid credentials.
-That callback is marked as *suspended*, so that you can validate credentials in an asynchronous fashion.
+That callback is marked as *suspending*, so that you can validate credentials in an asynchronous fashion.

 You can use several strategies for validating: